A Mums Perspective

 I’m everywhere.
 And I’m at healthhomeandhappiness.com.
 You can Google or a community and I come up.
 It’s kind of funny to me.
 I’m not.
 I didn’t think I would be famous, but I’m famous on the internet.
-You can Google me and you’ll find me on like different guest posts on different podcasts, just like yours and different blogs, and then a lot on my website to share as much as I can.
+You can Google me and you’ll find me on different guest posts on different podcasts, just like yours, and different blogs, and then a lot on my website to share as much as I can.

 Well, thank you so much for your time.
-I really appreciate the opportunity to chat to you and thanks for your blog site.
-It really did open my eyes as far as you know, what people can do and how people can get results.
+I really appreciate the opportunity to chat with you and thanks for your blog site.
+It really did open my eyes as far as you know, to what people can do and how people can get results.
 And I really appreciate it.
 I think it’s fantastic what you’re doing and you’re making.
 You’re making sort of nutrition achievable.
-Like you like you sort of set out to to everybody, not just The people that can afford a couple hundred bucks an hour from a naturopath.
+As you like you sort of set out to to everybody, not just The people that can afford a couple hundred bucks an hour from a naturopath.

 Exactly.
 Yes, that’s our goal.
 Like when we started, we were on public assistance.
 So thankfully now we’re not but we started using milk from the government to get all this done.
 So yeah, it’s I think it’s really achievable for most people and I hope to encourage, encourage others.
-So thank you for so much for having me here.
+So thank you so much for having me here.

 Yeah, my pleasure.
 Thank you, Kara.
 All the very best and I’ll be sure to keep an eye on your posts from now on.

 Cara Comini 25:31

 All right, thank you.

 This has been a production of https://recoveryafterstroke.com/ check out our page on Facebook and start a conversation by leaving a comment at https://www.instagram.com/recoveryafterstroke.
 Subscribe to the show on iTunes and check us out on Twitter.